 Tri-State hires Utility Workers and often promotes them within weeks of their hire.
 A Utility Worker’s base wage is around $40,000 per year but with overtime opportunities, these employees can earn up to $10,000 to $15,000 more a year with only basic utility-related job experience.
 The Utility Worker also has many promotional opportunities allowing them to earn even higher wages ($60,000 to $70,000) in our Scrubber Operator or Coal Handling Operator positions.
 But this unskilled worker can only go so far and cannot meet the needs of our skilled positions without either prior knowledge in skilled areas or going through our company apprenticeship programs.
 On the other end of the spectrum are four-year college students who usually begin their careers in white collar jobs.
 This leaves a large and expanding gap for employees with craft and technical skills.
 The shortage of skilled craft persons (I&C Technicians, Electricians, Welders, Boilermakers, Pipefitters, Millwrights, Mechanics) is so grave that these craft persons are able to pick and choose their jobs.
 They may start a job at the plant but as soon as a better job comes along, they drag up in the middle of the job to follow the money or a less-remote location.

 The trend over the past several years was to encourage our youth to attend college.
 Today this may or may not be true.
 Many college graduates cannot get jobs right out of college – at least not in their fields.
 As educators, state or local representatives, and employers, we need to educate students at the high school level about the opportunity for good careers at the craft level.
 There are numerous jobs – jobs that were prevalent in the 1960s and 70s such as welders, electricians, millwrights, boilermakers, pipefitters, and mechanics that require talent, knowledge and education.
 These jobs are in high demand and are highly compensated.
-The military may also be an answer to obtaining skilled positions.
-One option may be to have Workforce Centers directly communicating with military personnel who are retiring from the military but seeking employment in the private sector.
-This connection with the Workforce Centers could bond the recruitment of skilled workers to employers who are in need of the various skilled military personnel.
-Tri-State has directly benefited from military personnel as they have applicable skills that can be transferred to our plant operations.

 It is essential that employees are able to communicate effectively in writing.
 It also means having the ability to communicate verbally (with co-workers and supervisors).
 Soft Skills are also essential to the success of an employee.
 This includes initiative, self-motivation, reliability (being to work on time), and the ability to get along with others and work as a team.
 It also includes being a safe worker, drug free and having a good attitude.
 While these skills are not taught in high school, they can be learned.
 Students who are late for class and assignments, students who do the minimum to get by, and students who question authority for no good reason need to be told that, with each act of resistance and disobedience, they are building the habits that will put them at the bottom of the job pool.